ttscoff/podtagger/README.md

 <http://brettterpstra.com/projects/podtagger>

-PodTagger is a simple ruby script that reads a `shownotes.raw` (Markdown with YAML headers) file and applies the information in the headers using configured templates to a target MP3 file.
+PodTagger is a simple ruby script that reads a `shownotes.raw.md` (Markdown with YAML headers) file and applies the information in the headers using configured templates to a target MP3 file.

 ### Requirements